Bankruptcy Chapter 7 Lawyers

 What is Chapter 7 Bankruptcy?

-A Chapter 7 Bankruptcy allows for many or all of your debts to be cancelled.
+A Chapter 7 Bankruptcy allows for many or all of your debts to be canceled.
 However, it also means that some of your property might be sold or liquidated to pay any creditors you may have.
 This type of bankruptcy is designed to give you a “fresh start.”

 Specific criteria needs to be met to qualify for a Chapter 7 Bankruptcy.
 For instance, under a means test, you must have income low enough to file for this type bankruptcy.
 The means test ensures that those filing for a Chapter 7 Bankruptcy truly cannot pay their debts.